 There are a range of ways in which the NHS can support your emotional health and wellbeing.
-If you are suffering from depression or anxiety, or need wider emotional support, please speak to your GP, who can refer you to one of the services below
+If you are suffering from depression or anxiety, or need wider emotional support, please speak to your GP, who can refer you to our local IAPT provider.

-You can also refer yourself to one of the three local Talking Therapy services, where you can be helped to manage depression, low mood, stress or panic.
-The services are provided in a number of venues across Nottinghamshire County:
+You can also refer yourself to our local Talking Therapy service, Insight Healthcare, that can help you to manage depression, low mood, stress or panic.
+The services are provided in a number of venues across Nottinghamshire County